-It’s the perfect guide for new investors because the book teaches basic financial knowledge, how the stock market works and how to invest in it.
-Lynch is frankly doing people a service by having readers reflect on their spending habits and learning how to save before people direct their money into investing.
+It’s the perfect guide for new investors because the book teaches basic financial knowledge, how the stock market works, and how to invest.
+Lynch is frankly doing people a service by having readers reflect on their spending habits and learn how to save before they direct their money into investing.

-As Lynch progress with Learn to Earn, he teaches people to think like a smart investor and how to look for investment opportunities.
+As Lynch progresses with Learn to Earn, he teaches people to think like an intelligent investor and how to look for investment opportunities.
 Readers will receive a lesson on how to assess companies to invest in potentially and how to analyze their financials and annual reports.

 One of the primary investment strategies Lynch is known for is to invest in what you know.
-If you know the company and use its products or service, then start researching that company further and consider investing in it.
-He suggests investors not just follow trends or what’s popular as they need to be regarded as long-term investments.
+If you know the company and use its products or services, then start researching that company further and consider investing in it.
+He suggests investors not just follow trends or what’s popular as they must be regarded as long-term investments.

 Beating the Street

-Similar to Learn to Earn in tone and style, Lynch manages to take complex topics and breaks them down into simpler terms.
-Lynch takes this book one step further and provides a more definitive investment strategy, and advises how to pick stocks and mutual funds to create an investment portfolio with high return potential.
+Similar to Learn to Earn in tone and style, Mr. Lynch manages to take complex topics and break them down into simpler terms.
+He takes this book one step further, provides a more definitive investment strategy, and advises how to pick stocks and mutual funds to create an investment portfolio with high return potential.